 The love for kites and heights in business shall never come down for Gujaratis.
 When the winter is at its peak, the sky in Ahmedabad is full of colorful kites.
 The extravagant kite festival in Ahmedabad witnesses amazing kites with different shapes, sizes, and colors.
 But the glory of kites is not just limited to the kite festival in Gujarat.
-Ahmedabad also houses terrific Kite museum which is solely dedicated to unique kites.
+Ahmedabad also houses a terrific Kite museum which is solely dedicated to unique kites.

 History of Kite Museum: